Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/reversing/notes/obmen.md

     goto step 3
 ```

-PriemPacket is also a virtual method, implemented in libsystypes.so.1 as
+PriemPacket is a virtual method implemented in libsystypes.so.1 as
 _PriemPacket and called via the vtable slot at [+0x128].
 The maximum receive
 buffer size is 0x9000 bytes (36864).
 PriemPacket accumulates bytes into the
 receive buffer using the SOST_PRIEM FSM state machine.
 The SOST_PRIEM struct
 at object offset +0x1d0 is 18 bytes (0x12), confirmed from the constructor
 zeroing sequence.

+The SOST_PRIEM FSM tracks whether the accumulated bytes form a valid partial
+frame or whether framing has been lost.
+When framing is lost (out-of-sequence
+magic bytes, unexpected escape sequences, or CRC failures during accumulation),
+PriemPacket returns failure and the loop restarts, discarding accumulated data.

 ### Step 7: Frame Dispatch